nicktohzyu/user-data-management/README.md

 # Motivation
-The goal of this project was for me to familiarized the technologies used, including:
+The goal of this project was for me to familiarize with the technologies used, including:
 - Golang
 - MySQL
 - Redis